marcvanandel/programming-guide/README.md

 - Hit 'Start' and type 'cmd' to start the 'Command Prompt' - this is 'the old and long time available Windows terminal'
 - Hit 'Start' and type 'powershell' to start the 'Windows PowerShell' terminal - this is 'the new and powerful terminal'
+- [after installing [Git scm](#git)] Hit 'Start' and type 'Git bash' (or just 'bash') to start the 'Git bash' terminal - this is a powerful emulator of the Linux Bash terminal ... but actually runs directly on Windows

 **Linux**